 - 1 sprig fresh thyme

 - 1 sprig fresh sage

-- 1/4 c roasted, salted pepitas for garnish
+- ¼ c roasted, salted pepitas, for garnish

-Preheat the oven to 400.
+- Preheat the oven to 400.
 Slice the sugar pumpkin in half and scrape out the seeds and fibrous pulp using a spoon.
 Drizzle 1 tbsp oil over the pumpkins and rub the oil into the flesh.
 Season with salt and pepper.

-Place the pumpkin halves cut side down on a baking sheet and roast until the skin is golden brown and the pumpkins are starting to cave in on themselves, 40-45 minutes.
+- Place the pumpkin halves cut side down on a baking sheet and roast until the skin is golden brown and the pumpkins are starting to cave in on themselves, 40-45 minutes.
 The pumpkins are done when you can easily pierce the skin with a fork.
 Remove from the oven, flip them over, and set aside to cool.
 Once the pumpkins are cool enough to handle (10-15 minutes) scrape out the flesh with a spoon, or simply peel away the skin with your (clean) hands.

-Add the spices to the onion and garlic mixture and sauté, stirring continuously, until the spices are toasted, about 1 minute.
+- Add the spices to the onion and garlic mixture and sauté, stirring continuously, until the spices are toasted, about 1 minute.

-Add the pumpkin flesh to the pot, along with the broth, coconut milk, maple syrup, and fresh herbs and give everything a good stir.
+- Add the pumpkin flesh to the pot, along with the broth, coconut milk, maple syrup, and fresh herbs and give everything a good stir.
 Increase the heat to high and bring the liquid to a boil.
 Reduce to low, cover, then simmer until the herbs are falling off the stems, about 20 minutes.